Yes. Currently, subsidy is available only at our Commercial Locations. Please check the Government of Alberta site to see if you are eligible:

 If your child turns 3 by December 31st of the Program Year

 If your child turns 4 by December 31st of the Program Year

-Afterschool Learning Program
+Afterschool Learning Program (coming soon)

 If your child is in Grades 1-3, they would be eligible for our Afterschool Learning Program that enhances Math and Literacy Skills.

 Let us know if you have any questions.

 We are experts in providing your child with an age-appropriate structured early learning education.